bugthesystem/ProceXSS/README.md

 <add name="ProceXSSModule" type="ProceXSS.ProceXSSModule, ProceXSS, Version=your assembly version, Culture=neutral" />
 ```

-**IMPORTANT**: Log feature uses a NLog.
-If log feature is active, to do this have to set NLog configuration.
-NLog documentation available on http://nlog-project.org/wiki/

 For more detailed information about XSS visit [owasp web site](https://www.owasp.org/index.php/XSS)